Attachment Theory 101: How Attachment Parenting Can Help Your Baby

 8. Strive for balance in personal and family life.

-These eight principles are best accomplished through skin to skin contact, babywearing, co-sleeping, breastfeeding, co-bathing, elimination communication, and positive parenting!
+These eight principles are best accomplished through skin-to-skin contact, babywearing, co-sleeping, breastfeeding, co-bathing, elimination communication, and positive parenting!

 Infant Carrying Promotes Attachment

 In a landmark study conducted in 1990, a team of researchers from Columbia University, New York, set out to explore this very question.
-The study was titled “Does Infant Carrying Promote Attachment?[1]” This study was designed to test the hypothesis that increased physical contact would promote greater maternal responsiveness and more secure attachment between infant and mother.
-Secure attachment style has been found to correlate with autonomy and healthy independence.
+The study was titled Does Infant Carrying Promote Attachment?[1]” and it was designed to test the hypothesis that increased physical contact would promote greater maternal responsiveness and more secure attachment between infant and mother.
+Secure attachment style has been found to correlate with autonomy and healthy independence!
+Research conducted in the decades following this study indicates that the neurohormone oxytocin might be involved in the remarkable effect of baby carrying that the study brought to light.
+Read more…

 Why People Criticize Attachment Parenting